Alumni

 Fariba Yousefi

-Fariba Yousefi is in the process of completing her PhD in Machine Learning at the department of Computer Science, University of Sheffield.
-She recently joined the research software engineering team as a machine learning research engineer at the university of Sheffield.
+Fariba Yousefi completed her PhD in Machine Learning at the department of Computer Science, University of Sheffield.
+She joined the RSE Sheffield team as a machine learning research engineer.

 Her research interests are Gaussian Processes, data scarcity, imbalanced data and multi-task learning.
 She enjoys working on healthcare applications.